GAchuzia/groupProject-SYSC3303/README.txt

 on its outgoing queue.
 ElevatorSubsystemTest.java: Test suite to verify the functionality of the ElevatorSubsystem class.

-FloorSubsytem.java: Reads input data from a file and puts ElevatorRequests on its outgoing message queue.
+FloorSubsystem.java: Reads input data from a file and puts ElevatorRequests on its outgoing message queue.
 It listens for messages on its incoming message queue which it prints to the console.
 FloorSubsystemTest.java: Test suite to verify the functionality of the FloorSubsystem class.